SinGuLaRiTy2001/React-App_iFridge_Compiled/README.md

 - The application, named iFridge, is a refrigerator management tool for daily life.
 This application will record ingredients stored in the refrigerator and help users manage the amount and shelf-life of items.
 Based on the items stored, this application can also give suggestions of dishes that can be cooked and provide links to these dishes.

 - Since we are just getting started, so we only have a simple demo using React.
 Currently, we are receiving comments and ideas for our web prototype.
 Your feedback will help us update our design and complete our course.

+- The implementation file for this prototype can be accessed at: https://github.com/SinGuLaRiTy2001/ID2216_iFridge